ZoopEcoEvo/.github/README.md

-# workflow
+# Workflow
 Project folders and GitHub integrate nicely.
-There is, however, a specific workflow that should be followed to avoid confusion and merge conflicts.
-The approach we use is based on "GitHub flow".
+We use a specific workflow while developing projects and writing code based on "GitHub flow".
 - See [here](https://docs.github.com/en/get-started/quickstart/github-flow) and [here](https://www.djmannion.net/code_review/) for more details.

 ## Project Setup